 06.Indie Beach

 What is it?
-Salt air hits you the moment you step onto the sand.
-Indie Beach sits directly on the Saint-Tropez shore, balancing an outdoor terrace with a constant sea view.
-It functions as a Mediterranean-focused restaurant where the boundary between the tables and the water barely exists.
+Salt air hits you the moment you step onto the terrace.
+This Saint-Tropez restaurant sits directly on the sand, framing an unobstructed sea view.
+You trade the shoreline for a seat at the bar while the sun hangs heavy over the outdoor space.

 © Photo Credits: Clubs Les Palmiers